How much does an international move cost?

 Insurance and Moving Protection

-When sending your items around the world, you want to make sure they’re protected in case of damage or loss.
-You see, the standard insurance coverage provided by moving companies offer is practically worthless.
-FMC-licensed moving service offers full-value insurance for new, antique or high value items.
+When transporting your belongings globally, it’s crucial to ensure their protection against potential damage or loss.
+You see, the standard insurance coverage provided by moving companies is practically worthless.
+An FMC-licensed moving service offers full-value insurance for new, antique, or high-value items.

 Storage Solutions